OUR PEOPLE

 Bill Lowe

 Bill Lowe has over 40 years of experience in the nonprofit health care industry.
-For 31 years, he has been a part of the leadership team for Chicago Methodist Senior Services, serving as the President and CEO since 2005.
+For more than 30 years, he has been a part of the leadership team for Chicago Methodist Senior Services (CMSS), serving as the President and CEO since 2005.
 With a Bachelor’s Degree in Accounting and a Master’s Degree in Business Administration from Northern Illinois University, Bill has skillfully led CMSS through a period of slow and steady growth, allowing the agency to thrive because of its diversification of service offerings.

 INNOVATION, MEDICAL & SCIENCE ADVISORS